How do you really feel?

 - Negative feelings were easier for us to talk about and deal with than positive ones (surprised?), especially hope which we can’t see, but life requires us to be HOPEFUL and COURAGEOUS over and over again especially when we face painful losses. (weeks 5 and 7)

-- CREATIVITY is at the heart of emotional resilience as we put our problem solving skills to the test.
+- CREATIVITY is at the heart of emotional resilience as we put our problem-solving skills to the test.
 This was my favourite class! (week 13)

-- Lots of children feel embarrassed of their big feelings like ANGER and SADNESS so they hide it from others.
+- Lots of children feel embarrassed about their big feelings like ANGER and SADNESS so they hide it from others.
 How exhausting!
 It makes us more worried and stops us from being our true selves. (week 8 and 10)

 - Feeling LOVED and seen for who we are is essential and some of us don’t (clue: it’s not about just saying it).
-Children don’t feel loved when grown ups are angry with them.
+Children don’t feel loved when grown-ups are angry with them.
 We weren’t getting the right kind of love (everybody is different). (week 4)

 - School makes us scared of getting it wrong and in our quest to get it right, we feel terrible when we get it wrong!
 It’s safe for us to make MISTAKES and we have to if we want to grow and learn in life. (week 14)

 - Being SENSITIVE is a wonderful gift when you know how to handle it.
 If anybody doesn’t get that, then they are missing out. (week 15)